 Whatever stage your business is at, you’ll notice the tools, activities, and customers linked to your business changes as it grows and matures.
 Today, let’s focus on your customers.

-It might simply be the case that the number of customers you work with has increased, or perhaps your clientele has become more specific as you’ve refined your services, either way, you’ll have a significant amount of data about them.
+It might simply be the case that the number of customers you work with has increased, or perhaps your clientele has become more specific as you’ve refined your services.
+Either way, you’ll have a significant amount of data about them.
 However, is it organised?
-And to what extent are you using it to better understand them, or improve the services you provide?
+And to what extent are you using it to improve the services you provide?

 Experian defines it like this: “Single Customer View (SCV) is where all the data you hold about each of your customers is stored and consolidated into one single, easy to read record in your database.”